PaRaN01a-hash/ultra-max-addon/README.md

 This addon provides catalogs and metadata only.
 A stream source addon such as aiostreams is required to play content.

-TMDB API key required.
+TMDB API key required for self hosting.
 Free keys are available at [themoviedb.org](https://www.themoviedb.org/settings/api).